7th Annual Pacific Northwest Hybrid Symposium

 Vice Department Chair in Gastroenterology, Hepatology & Nutrition and Co-Section Director in Inflammatory Bowel Diseases (IBD) at the Cleveland Clinic

 Dr. Florian Rieder is Vice Department Chair in Gastroenterology, Hepatology & Nutrition and Co-Section Director in Inflammatory Bowel Diseases (IBD) at the Cleveland Clinic.
 His work has been acknowledged through national and international leadership roles in clinical guidelines and scientific initiatives.
-The Rieder lab is internationally recognized for his work on intestinal fibrosis. #WeTheFibrosisLab He has published more than 60 articles and book chapters and serves on multiple committees, speakers’ panels, editorial boards and steering committees.
-Dr. Rieder received multiple awards, including the Fellowship Award of the Crohn’s and Colitis Foundation of America, the best abstract award of the American Gastroenterology Association and the Crohn’s and Colitis Foundation, the best poster award of the United European Gastroenterology Federation, three consecutive Excellence in Teaching Awards for exceptional teaching achievements at the Cleveland Clinic and three NIH awards (T32, P30 Pilot and K08).
+The Rieder lab is internationally recognized for its work on intestinal fibrosis. #WeTheFibrosisLab He has published more than 60 articles and book chapters and serves on multiple committees, speakers’ panels, editorial boards, and steering committees.
+Dr. Rieder received multiple awards, including the Fellowship Award of the Crohn’s and Colitis Foundation (CCF), the best abstract award of the American Gastroenterology Association (AGA) and the Crohn’s and Colitis Foundation (CCF), the best poster award of the United European Gastroenterology Federation (UEG), three consecutive Excellence in Teaching Awards for exceptional teaching achievements at the Cleveland Clinic and three NIH awards (T32, P30 Pilot and K08).
 Dr. Rieder loves to travel with his family.

 Brian Feagan-- MD-- MSc